timebertt/masters-thesis-controller-sharding/content/40-design.md

 - move lease controller to controller manager as in step 1
 - teach API server to calculate assignments in watch cache, piggy-back on caches -> reduce resource overhead
 - make assignments transparent, don't persist in etcd -> reduce API request volume
-  - no resource version bumps, no watch events
+  - no resource version bumps, no watch events!?
   - how are are watch events triggered on assignment changes?
     - investigate how CR of CRDs handle this
-    - custom resource watch terminates when CRD spec/schema changes: <https://github.com/kubernetes/kubernetes/blob/746dfad769ad289bc06e411ada1e58cc0262461b/staging/src/k8s.io/apiextensions-apiserver/pkg/apiserver/customresource_handler.go#L504-L505>
+    - custom resource watch terminates when CRD spec/schema changes
+    - terminating the watch connection would cause a re-list
     - terminating watches on assignment changes is not enough
       - controller will restart the watch with the last observed resource version
       - without bumps to resource version, there will be no new watch events